MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

 ### Task 5: Post the general journal.

+1. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **General Ledger
+        Setup**, and click the **General Ledger Setup** link.

-1. Make sure the **Allow Posting From** field, on the **General Ledger Setup** page, is set to 12/31/2020.
+2. Make sure the **Allow Posting From** field, on the **General Ledger Setup** page, is set to 12/31/2020.

+2. At the top of the page, click the search icon in the black bar on the right.
+Then type **General Journals** and click the **General Journals** link.

-2. On the general journals list page, select the OPENING journal.
+3. On the general journals list page, select the OPENING journal.

 3. Open the assist edit button to the right of the **Batch Name** field.